Back to California

 Terms To Know

-Farming methods that help protect the environment and adapt to climate change.
+Farming techniques that help protect the environment and reduce the impact of climate change.

-The process of buying goods or services for a business or organization.
+The process of buying goods or services for an organization.

 Limits and Unknowns

-• Does not specify how much money will be in the fund.
+• It is not clear how much money will be available in the special account.

 Bill History